 Despite its magic, otherworldly qualities, fictitious setting, and general elements of the bizarre, One Hundred Years of Solitude is not considered fantasy by some but instead magical realism.
 The fantasy of Márquez’s most famous work shows throughout the story, in the family whose members live to impossible ages, in the plague of insomnia that consumes Macondo.
 It’s a dense read without a doubt, and you’ll easily become lost in the complicated family tree, but beneath its tough exterior is a truly wonderful story.
 It’s one of fantasy’s greatest works, and though it may be magical realism by technicality, all magical realism is fantasy.

 As far as intricate, mathematical magic systems go, it doesn’t get much better than the original Mistborn trilogy.
 Each book in the series builds on the last and has its own feel, and the world Sanderson has created has a fascinating history that is explored thoroughly.
 Some readers fault the series for its video-game-style action, but that’s all a part of the fun.

 One of the most iconic monsters of all time has his origin in Mary Shelley’s Frankenstein, one of the few fantasy books to make its way onto required reading lists in American schools.
 Those whose only exposure to Frankenstein’s monster has been movies and TV may be surprised by the novel’s philosophical style and dark themes.

-Rothfuss writes prose and poetry that evokes cozy taverns and evenings around a campfire in his bestselling fantasy trilogy, which began with The Name of the Wind in 2007.
+Rothfuss writes prose and poetry that evokes cozy taverns and evenings around a campfire in his bestselling fantasy trilogy, The Kingkiller Chronicle, which began with The Name of the Wind in 2007.
 The books follow the legendary Kvothe as he retells his youthful adventures to a historian.
 The frame-story is a lot of fun, and Kvothe’s tales of university days make this series a sort of fantasy “slice of life.”
 Though we’re all still waiting on the final installment, the first two books stand well on their own.